thelastpickle/stress-operator/documentation/grafana.md

         - {key: app, operator: In, values: [grafana]}
 ```

-**Note:** The `Grafana` object currently is not configurable through the tlp-stress operator.
+**Note:** The `Grafana` object currently is not configurable through the stress-operator.
 You will need to directly edit [config/grafana/02_grafana.yaml](../config/grafana/02_grafana.yaml) at deployment time.

 #### Accessing the UI
 The Grafana Operator deploys a service to expose the UI: